 This may occur due to one of several different problems.
 Often, it’s because you don’t have network access to the execution endpoint.

-If you’re running against the QVM, ensure that it is properly running: Setting Up Server Mode for pyQuil.
+If you’re running against the QVM, ensure that it’s running: Setting up requisite servers for pyQuil.
 If you’re using docker,

 you can check this using